ncatlab/nlab-content/pages/1/3/3/6/6331/content.md

 ## For fiber bundles
  {#ForFiberBundles}

 The existence of a flat connection on bundles of fiberwise-cohomology groups is easy to understand in the case that the [[fibers]] form a [[locally trivial bundle|locally trivial]] [[fiber bundle]]: In this case the fiberwise cohomology of the local trivialization of this fiber bundle is a local trivialization of the bundle of its fiberwise cohomology groups.
+The Gauss-Manin connection in this case is made explicit for instance in [Voisin 2002, above Def.
+9.13](#Voisin02).

 Simple as this may appear, at least in the case of fiberwise [[twisted cohomology]] this case subsumes (for forgetful fibrations of [[configuration spaces of points]] in the plane) the profound example of solutions to the [[Knizhnik-Zamolodchikov equation]], identified as such via the  [hypergeometric integral construction](Knizhnik-Zamolodchikov+equation#BraidRepresentationsViaTwisteddRCohomologyOfConfigurationSpaces) -- this is highlighted as such in [Etingof, Frenkel & Kirillov 1998, §7.5](#EtingofFrenkelKirillov98), reproduced as Example \ref{ExampleOfHypergeometricKZEquations} below.